M-earnest/docker_workshop/workshop/advanced/data.md

 Now, who remembers the flag we have to use within the `docker run` command to enable **mounting** ? ...
 <br>
 ...correct, you have to use the `-v` flag within the `docker run` command to specify the mounted directories.
 This flag can be untilized as follows `-v path/outside/container:/path/inside/container` .
 You can also restrict the rights of mounted paths, e.g. read-only in case any modification on your local system should be prevented.
-This ca be done by adding a `:ro` or `:wo` for write-only after your mount argument.
+This ca be done by adding a `:ro`.
 It should look something like this:
 <br>
 `-v path/outside/container:/path/inside/container:ro`